nelso0/barbotine-arbitrage-bot/README.md

 There is also a full version which operates with real dollars.

-The profits vary a lot from one month to another, because it depends a lot of market conditions (can go from 5% to 40% monthly).
+The profits vary a lot from one month to another, because it depends a lot of market conditions.

 [Current profits](https://barbotine.capital/arbitrage-instance)